buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 **Enchantment List3: Distraction.** When a creature you can observe within 9 meters of you makes an attack with weapons or magic, you can use a Reaction to distract it until the end of the round.
 The creature has -2 to the Attack Roll.

 **4: Greater distraction.** When a creature you can observe within 9 meters of you makes an attack with weapons or magic, you can use a Reaction to distract it until the end of the round.
-Roll 1d6, if the result is 3-4-5 the creature has -2 to the Attack Roll, if the result is 6 the target of the creature's attack becomes random among hittable targets.
+Roll 1d6, if the result is 3-4-5 the creature has -2 to the Attack Roll, if the result is 6 the target of the creature' \*\*s attack becomes random among hittable targets.

 ***Animals and Plants List*3: Bark.** Using an Immediate Action you make your skin harder and more resistant.
 You have a damage reduction equal to 2 until the beginning of your next round.